riskportal/network-tutorial/docs/8_parameters.md

 ---

-These export functions allow parameters to be easily shared, archived, or reloaded in a different session.
+These export functions allow parameters to be easily shared and archived.

 For downstream processing, combine these with summary exports from: